tobychui/PD-Adjustable-DC-Power-Supply/README.md

 ### Firmware Flashing

-The firmware used by this reflow hotplate requires Arduino IDE with [CH55xduino](https://github.com/DeqingSun/ch55xduino) installed.
+The firmware used by this PD power supply requires Arduino IDE with [CH55xduino](https://github.com/DeqingSun/ch55xduino) installed.
 There are no external dependencies except the above board library.

 **The firmware code is designed for 0.91 inch single color OLED module running over I2C mode only**.
 Other display module will not work.